The fire alarm system is one of the most important MEP systems in any building.

 D- Multi-Sensor (Heat & Smoke)

-F- Fiber Optic Linear Heat Detection for special Hazard Applications.
+F- Fiber Optic Linear Heat Detection for Special Hazard Applications.

 G- Manual break glass.